edumats/flexible-price-tracker/README.md

 # Flexible Price Tracker

 ### Video Demo: TODO

 ### Description:

 E-commerce websites have different HTML structures that make scrapping prices a case by case task.
-Some websites might have a specific id atribute for the product's price, but others makes finding the price difficult by using only class attributes that change over time or refers to other prices that are present in the page (from related products, for example).
+Some websites might have a specific id attribute for the product's price, but others makes finding the price difficult by using identifiers that are not exclusive to the element that contains the price, like classes, or no usable identifiers at all.

  This price scrapper can be used with most of e-commerce websites by requiring the user to provide a [X-Path](https://www.w3schools.com/xml/xpath_intro.asp) of the element that contains the price.
 X-Path is similar to a path to a folder or file inside a file directory.
 As long as the path to a element does not change, the element containing the price can be retrieved.

  This scrapper can be run only once or run every X hours, minutes or days, using the --time argument.
 As an alternative, it is also possible to use OS specific schedulers like [Cron](https://en.wikipedia.org/wiki/Cron) if using Linux or MacOS, [Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) if using Windows.

-#### Notifications
+### Notifications

 The scrapper will send a notification to the user's desktop if the price of the product is lower than the target price set by the user.

-#### Price formats in various countries
+### Price formats in various countries

-Different countries uses different currency formats.
+Different countries uses different currency formats, commas and dots will have different roles.
 For example:

 | Currency Name        | Currency Code | Format(s)        | Output       |
 |----------------------|---------------|------------------|--------------|